 Windscribe claims to have complied with exactly zero requests “due to lack of relevant data.”

 In our book, this means that they take the “no identifying logs” statement seriously.
-So, from this angle, Windscribe is indeed safe to use.

 These were our baseline speeds at the time of testing: